inngest/inngest/docs/SDK_SPEC.md

 }
 ```

-`null` can be also be found depending on the Step type [5.3], where the particular Step type being used indicates its meaning.
+`null` can also be found depending on the Step type [5.3], where the particular Step type being used indicates its meaning.

 ### 5.2.2.
 Memoizing a Step